Xirui-Chen/vector-insight-engine/README.md

 - All context snippets are displayed with similarity scores
 - Documents can be grouped by project or client
 - Text and PDFs can be ingested instantly

-Evaluators and recruiters can understand the system at a glance and try it directly in the browser.

 ---